 Activity Method

-Winterim Concentration/Elective
+Winterim 1 Concentration/Elective

 OR Language

-Internship Elective

-Winterims may include additional expense such as costs for travel, meals, lodging, etc., in addition to tuition.
+1 Winterims may include additional expense such as costs for travel, meals, lodging, program fees, etc., in addition to tuition.
 A student may use separate Winterim courses to satisfy each of the following only once: concentration, language, or elective/TGE.